-Asset Protection Zones (APZs) of 15 m is proposed within the SIMTA site boundary.
-The rail link would be maintained free of vegetation.
+Asset Protection Zones (APZs) will be established and maintained, most likely along the eastern, southern and western boundaries of the proposal site and parallel to the rail link.
 Exact locations and widths of APZs for the SIMTA proposal will be defined by the Rural Fire Service Development Assessment and Planning division upon finalisation of development plans.